azsk/AzTS-docs/Control coverage/Feature/VirtualMachineScaleSet.md

 ### Control Spec

 > **Passed:**
-> Required diagnostics extension is present in VM Scale Set.
+> Required diagnostic extension is present in VM Scale Set.
 >
 > **Failed:**
-> Required diagnostics extension is missing in VM Scale Set.
+> Required diagnostic extension is missing in VM Scale Set.
 >
 > **Verify:**
 > Not Applicable.